-While child custody issues receive a lot of attention, figuring out what to do with the family pet can be almost as common and as contentious in a divorce.
+While child custody issues receive a lot of attention, figuring out what to do with the family pet in a divorce can be almost as common and as contentious.
 This isn’t surprising as over 60% of families own pets and many pet owners have a strong attachment to their animal companions.

 As with all issues, determining pet custody can be litigated or it can negotiated if a process such as Collaborative Divorce or mediation is used.
 However, if you and your spouse decide to divorce, here are some things to keep in mind to help craft the best plan for your family pet.

-5 Factors to Consider Before Determining Who Gets the Pet in a Divorce
+5 Factors to Consider Before Determining Who Gets the Family Pet in a Divorce

 1. Don’t use the pet as a pawn